-The health benefits of basil essential oil include its ability to treat nausea, motion sickness, indigestion, constipation, respiratory problems, and fight bacterial infections.
+The health benefits of basil essential oil may include its ability to alleviate nausea, inflammation, motion sickness, indigestion, constipation, respiratory problems, and fight bacterial infections.
 It is derived from the Ocimum basilicum plant is also known as sweet basil oil in some places.

 Health Benefits of Basil Essential Oil